xiix0/scam/README.md

-You have the capacity to learn from mistakes.
-You'll learn a lot today.
+You will have a long and boring life.